lotusfa/Multiple-XMLHttpRequest/README.md

-# Send-Multiple-Request
+# Multiple-XMLHttpRequest

-Send-Multiple-Request is a tools to send multiple request in few clicks.
+Multiple-XMLHttpRequest is a tools to send multiple request in few clicks.

 | INPUT | Description | Example |
 | --- | --- | --- |